isomerpages/enterprisesg-switch/_flagship/Lab Crawls/IMDA PIXEL innovation and incubation space.md

 ### **About IMDA PIXEL innovation and incubation space**
 PIXEL is an incubation and innovation space by Singapore’s Infocomm Media Development Authority.
 It focuses on helping corporates build customer-centric digital experiences through design thinking, UI/UX and digital storytelling consultancies.
 PIXEL also scales start-ups in the areas of data & AI, Augmented Reality/Virtual Reality, the Internet of Things and Robotics.
 PIXEL brings together an ecosystem of startups, corporates, government, ecosystem partners and global players.

-The Lab Crawl Tour will showcase PIXEL’s specialised lab facilities and co-working space, spanning over 28,000 sqft at Singapore’s One-North District.
+The Lab Crawl Tour has showcased PIXEL’s specialised lab facilities and co-working space, spanning over 28,000 sqft at Singapore’s One-North District.

 ![IMDA Lab Crawl SWITCH 2022](/images/IMDA.jpg)